Director: Sobey Martin

 While inspecting a mineral drill, Will encounters an Arabian space thief (Malachi Throne) searching for a long-lost princess.
-Shortly thereafter, a towering slave (Ted Cassidy) mistakes Dr. Smith for a former master, resulting in an alliance between both men.
+Shortly thereafter, a towering slave (Ted Cassidy) forms an alliance with Dr. Smith—mistaken for the former master of the slave.

 Overall Quality: 2/10